 - If you are the subject of unacceptable behavior or have witnessed any such behavior, please immediately notify a NALMS staff member or a designated contact person.

-- Notification should be done by contacting a NALMS staff person or the designated contact persons on-site or by e-mailing your concern to one of the designated contact persons: Lisa Borre (email@example.com), Julie Chambers (Julie.Chambers@owrb.ok.gov), Perry Thomas (firstname.lastname@example.org) or Frank Wilhelm (email@example.com).
+- Notification should be done by contacting a NALMS staff person or the designated contact persons on-site, by emailing your concern to the NALMS Ethics Committee co-chairs, Julie Chambers and Sarah Burnet (firstname.lastname@example.org), or by completing the complaint form.

-- Anyone experiencing or witnessing behavior that constitutes an immediate or serious threat to public safety at the symposium location or other NALMS event is advised to either tell a security guard or locate a house phone and ask for security.
+- Anyone experiencing or witnessing behavior that constitutes an immediate or serious threat to public safety at the Event location or other NALMS event is advised to either tell venue security or locate a house phone and ask for security.

 - Reporting should never be done via social media.